Ivor Broadis: Early days

 Broadis was born in Isle of Dogs, Poplar, London.
+Attended Coopers' Company's School.
 During the Second World War he completed 500 flying hours in Royal Air Force Wellingtons and Lancasters, although he was never on a bombing mission.
 During the war he had guested as an amateur for Tottenham Hotspur among other clubs.
 It was at Tottenham that someone misread his real name (Ivan) as Ivor, and so he inadvertently became known henceforth as Ivor Broadis.

 Broadis recalled to the Northern Echo how he was in Italy when news of the Japanese surrender arrived.
 "Next day we flew hundreds of troops back to England, some of whom hadn't had leave for five years.
 I was navigator, so I kept passing round notes telling them where we were.
 It was very emotional when we came over the white cliffs of Dover and you could see all the bonfires down below.
 I have very fond memories of that."